lydiazly/pythonanywhere-3-months/README.md

 password: 2UGArHcjfKz@9GCGuNXN
 ```

-**Changes made**: If the file does not exist, the script will prompt the user to input them.
+**Changes made**: If the file does not exist, the script will prompt the user to input them then save to this path.

 This also installs a command line script called `pythonanywhere_check_since` which prints nothing if `pythonanywhere_3_months` has been run in the last 2 months, but prints a reminder to run it otherwise.
 I have `pythonanywhere_check_since` in my `~/.zshrc` (equivalent to `~/.bashrc` or `~/.bash_profile`) file; it checks whenever I open a shell.